 Be sure your bike is properly maintained

 While it is common to do a summer check-up, you should perform another one prior to the winter if you intend to ride in these conditions.
+Be aware that ongoing supply chain issues may make it difficult to source new parts and accessories – it’s a good idea to get your bike checked early in the season.
 Inexperienced winter cyclists sometimes forget to adjust tire pressure for colder conditions.
 Just like winter tires on your car, bicycle tires should be in contact with as much of the road surface as possible.
 Reduce tire pressure to the lowest level possible without pinching a flat tire.
 This level will depend a lot on your weight and might take some experimentation.
 A pair of specially-designed studded tires is a very worthy investment if you intend to ride in snowy and icy conditions.

 Check to ensure you have working lights (white in front and red in back) and be sure they are clean.
 Check your lights during your trip and wipe away any slush or dirt that accumulates.

 Slush and street salt can cause corrosion and break down bike components a lot faster than regular summer wear and tear.
 Wash your bike off after each ride or, at a minimum, wipe it down with a dry towel or baby wipes.
 A bike wash or wipe down should always be done inside your garage or home, or somewhere that is protected from the elements.
 If you will be storing your bike outside, be sure that it is completely dry before putting it outside overnight.

 While you should never use WD-40® as a bike lubricant (there are specialized lubes available at cycling shops for a bike’s moving parts) some cyclists recommend spraying it on the bike frame to repel ice and grime accumulated during a winter ride.
 You can also spray it on your chain after the ride to get rid of excess moisture.
 Install fenders on your bike to keep as much of the slush and salt off of your body as possible.

 Dress for the weather